backups-obsidian/backup-obsidian-2/200 general-notes/Study List.md

 - [ ] [The Ultimate Guide to Writing Functions - YouTube](https://www.youtube.com/watch?v=yatgY4NpZXE) -> Note down all the tips from this video.
 - [ ] gRPC Python
 - [ ] Private variables in python and what evaluation of class and instance variables: [Every Python dev falls for this - YouTube](https://www.youtube.com/watch?v=0hrEaA3N3lk)
+- [ ] map, filter and lambda in python

 ## Random
 - [x] Try out forward proxy: [Tinyproxy](http://tinyproxy.github.io/) ✅ 2022-11-21